Momoko Abe: Life and career

-Momoko was born in Chiba Prefecture in Japan.
+Abe was born in Chiba Prefecture in Japan.
 Her mother is a professional golf player.
 Her father is the television reporter Yuji Abe.
 Since childhood she learned how to play golf, piano, swimming and ballet.
-She speaks English and Japanese fluently, and studied Philosophy at the University of the Sacred Heart (Japan) in Tokyo.
+She speaks English and Japanese fluently, and studied philosophy at the University of the Sacred Heart (Japan) in Tokyo.

 Miss Universe Japan 2017

 On 4 July 2017, Abe was crowned Miss Universe Japan 2017.
 Abe was crowned the winner by outgoing titleholder Sari Nakazawa.

 Miss Universe 2017

 Abe represented Japan at Miss Universe 2017 and won the Best national costume award.